sixcorners/watchtower/docs/arguments.md

 ```

 ## Poll interval
 Poll interval (in seconds).
 This value controls how frequently watchtower will poll for new images.
+Either `--schedule` or a poll interval could be defined, but not both.

 ```
             Argument: --interval, -i